qicesun/qicesun/README.md

 ---

-For collaboration on production LLM systems, Java AI infrastructure, MCP, enterprise RAG, or AI for SRE:
+For collaboration on production LLM systems, AI infrastructure, MCP, Skills, enterprise RAG, or AI for SRE:
 **qicesun0401@gmail.com**